Information on this page is not current law. It details new laws intended to commence on 1 July 2021 under the Environment Protection Act 2017.

 Businesses with activities that pose low risk of harm to human health and the environment from pollution or waste may include:

 - retail and convenience stores

-If your business poses low risk to human health and the environment, you can demonstrate risk management through the actions you take.
-You don’t need to document your risk management practices.
+If your business activities pose low risk to human health and the environment, you can demonstrate risk management by your actions.
+You generally don’t need to document your risk management practices.

 - local laws

 At a minimum, take reasonable precautions and use your common sense.

 Some steps you can take to manage low-risk activities:

 - use authorised waste transporters